CosmicBeing09/Jumping-Militia-Game-with-C-/README.md

-A simple game with c++ using graphics.h library
+A simple game with c++ using graphics.h library.
+Has feature like saving game, highscore, additional lives etc